-To begin with, I would like to say thanks to Mr.ÖZGÜR ÖZERDEM, who was the supervisor of my project.
-When I asked him any question about installation or anything, he explained my questions patiently with his endless knowledge.
-And so when I will graduate I am sure he will help me again whenever I need help.
+To begin with, we would like to say thanks to Prof.Dr.ÖZGÜR ÖZERDEM, who was the supervisor of our project.
+When we asked him any question about installation or anything, he explained or questions patiently with his endless knowledge.
+And so when we will graduate we are sure he will help as again whenever we need help.

-Also I want to say thanks to all of my teachers, who helped and thought me anything during my education.
-In addition to these, I also want to say thanks to my teachers in the faculty of engineering for giving us lectures with a good computational environment.
-Furthmore, of course I also want to say thanks to all of my class mates as well.
+Also we want to say thanks to all of our teachers, who helped and thought as anything during our education.
+In addition to these, we also want to say thanks to our teachers in the faculty of engineering for giving us lectures with a good computational environment.
+Furthmore, of course we also want to say thanks to all of our class mates as well.

-Finally I would like to say thanks to my parents who helped me to get this education.
-They always motivated me with there endless support, so thank you too much.
+Finally we would like to say thanks to our parents who helped as to get this education.
+They always motivated as with there endless support, so thank you too much.